ponylang/pony-tutorial/expressions/variables.md

 If the name of a field starts with `_`, it's __private__.
 That means only the type the field is in can have code that reads or writes that field.
 Otherwise, the field is __public__ and can be read or written from anywhere.

 Just like local variables, fields can be `var` or `let`.
-Nevertheless, rules for field assignation differ a bit from variable assignation.
+Nevertheless, rules for field assignment differ a bit from variable assignment.
 No matter the type of the field (either `var` or `let`), either:
 1. an initial value has to be assigned in their definition or
 2. an initial value has to be assigned in the constructor method.